 Based on an integrative therapy approach, this progressive form of psychotherapy combines different therapeutic tools to fit your individual needs.
 By taking elements from different schools of psychological theory and research, integrative therapy is more flexible and inclusive than other traditional, singular forms of psychotherapy.

 These sessions give you an opportunity to review your personal treatment plan and your progress towards the goals you’ve set yourself.

 You’ll be expected to write assignments and present some of them during group sessions.
-This is to support your long-term recovery by increasing your learning capabilities, enhancing your practical skills and imbedding what you’ve learned.
+This is to support your long-term recovery by increasing your learning and communication capabilities, enhancing your practical skills and embedding what you’ve learned.

-Stopping the use of alcohol and drugs is just one part of the recovery process, but it’s not the whole journey.
-Virtually everyone with an addiction suffers from a range of other problems such as anxiety, depression, anger, shame, guilt and trauma.
+Stopping the use of alcohol and drugs is one part of the recovery process, but it’s not the whole journey.
+Virtually everyone with an addiction suffers from a range of other problems such as anxiety, depression, anger, shame, guilt, and trauma.
 Left untreated, these inevitably lead to relapse.

 Continuing to attend AA or NA meetings and working with a sponsor is the most effective way to avoid relapse.
-But a relapse is not a single event; it’s an ongoing process marked by 'red flags'.
+But relapse is not a single event; it’s an ongoing process marked by “red flags.”
 We help you prepare a personalised relapse prevention plan to help you recognise and manage these warning signs, and sustain a healthy, sober lifestyle.